dataluscorp/browser/devtools/docs/contributor/tests/debugging-intermittents.md

 See the `waitForTick` and `waitForTime` functions in `DevToolsUtils` for similar functionality.

 You can use a similar trick to "pause" the test at a certain point.
-This is useful when debugging locally because it will leave Firefox open and responsive, at the specific spot you've chosen.
+This is useful when debugging locally because it will leave Datalus open and responsive, at the specific spot you've chosen.
 Do this using `yield new Promise(r => r);`.

 `shared-head.js` also has some helpers, like `once`, to bind to events with additional logging.